Penrose triangle: Description

 The tribar/triangle appears to be a solid object, made of three straight beams of square cross-section which meet pairwise at right angles at the vertices of the triangle they form.
 The beams may be broken, forming cubes or cuboids.

 This combination of properties cannot be realized by any three-dimensional object in ordinary Euclidean space.
 Such an object can exist in certain Euclidean 3-manifolds.
-There also exist three-dimensional solid shapes each of which, when viewed from a certain angle, appears the same as the 2-dimensional depiction of the Penrose triangle on this page (such as – for example – the adjacent image depicting a sculpture in Perth, Australia).
+A surface with the same geodesic distances as the depicted surface of the tribar, but without its flat shape and right angles, are to be preserved, can also exist in 5-dimensional Euclidean space, which is the lowest-dimensional Euclidean space within which this surface can be isometrically embedded.
+There also exist three-dimensional solid shapes each of which, when viewed from a certain angle, appears the same as the 2-dimensional depiction of the Penrose triangle, such as the sculpture "Impossible Triangle" in East Perth, Australia.
 The term "Penrose Triangle" can refer to the 2-dimensional depiction or the impossible object itself.

 If a line is traced around the Penrose triangle, a 4-loop Möbius strip is formed.

+Creation of the Penrose triangle from partial figures

+If you move the left part of the figure parallel to the right until its upper horizontal edge coincides with the upper horizontal edge of the middle part of the figure, the Penrose triangle (right) is created by overlapping the two parts.

+The first two partial views of the Penrose triangle are individually perceptible, whereas the resulting tribar represents an impossible figure.

 Depictions

 M.C.
 Escher's lithograph Waterfall (1961) depicts a watercourse that flows in a zigzag along the long sides of two elongated Penrose triangles, so that it ends up two stories higher than it began.
 The resulting waterfall, forming the short sides of both triangles, drives a water wheel.
 Escher points out that in order to keep the wheel turning, some water must occasionally be added to compensate for evaporation.
+A third Penrose triangle lies between the other two, formed by two segments of waterway and a support tower.